 Skip to main content

-The occupancy limit zone is a key access control feature designed to ensure the safety and efficiency of a space.
-Through this feature, administrators can pre-set the maximum number of people allowed in each zone simultaneously to prevent overcrowding and achieve more systematic space management.
+The occupancy limit feature is a key access control function to ensure the safety and efficiency of spaces.
+This feature allows administrators to set a maximum number of occupants that can enter simultaneously for each location, preventing overcrowding and enabling more systematic space management.

-The main applications of the occupancy limit zone are as follows:
+The main applications of the occupancy limit setting are as follows.

 • Safety Management: Prevention of safety incidents by limiting the maximum number of occupants based on fire safety regulations or building capacity limits.